Happy Chinese New Year!

 The Taoist philosophers believe that life is made up of a combination of the Five Elements.
 Using the Elements correctly can help us learn to live in harmony and balance or ‘Life in the flow’.

-Our Lucky Bamboo have five stalks, one for each area of your life that can bring you wealth.
+Our Lucky Bamboo has five stalks, one for each area of your life that can bring you wealth.
 The overall effect of the five stalks is health, spiritually, mentally, emotionally, physically and intuitively.

 Placing a Lucky Bamboo in your home may help remove negative chi energy.
 Setting the Lucky Bamboo in a particular sector of the house is said to have different properties.